seanpierce/passman/README.md

 * Copy project to PATH, execute with single command 'passman'
 * Package project and dependencies for offline installation
 * Separate main menu functions into own module
+* Add feature to copy current password to clipboard
+* Update/delete passwords from database

 **Author:**
 Sean Pierce Sumler